-- Consider any continuing effects of the pandemic on exposures or changes in business.
+- Consider any latent effects of the pandemic on exposures or changes in business.

 - How should the current year be handled if it is not a complete year?
-Most actuarial reports use a pro-rata portion through the evaluation date of the most current year.
+Most actuarial reports include a pro-rata portion of the current year through the evaluation date.
 Therefore, any large claims or significant exposure changes for the current year should be identified and discussed.

 - Are changes to data fields needed?
 Mid-year is a great time to address any changes to the way data is captured.
 This process may allow for more detailed claims analysis and can be implemented more efficiently prior to year-end.
 Examples of potential changes include adding data fields to identify specific injuries, COVID-related claims, or claims being litigated.

 There are further suggestions that may be useful in our previous blog on preparing for a year-end actuarial report.